Decision Guide

 Our take

-In our practice the typical engagement starts with a Strategic Revenue Audit because most founder-led businesses do not have a precise view of where the revenue engine is breaking down.
-The audit produces the prioritised plan.
-The fractional CRO then runs the plan.
-Skipping the audit only makes sense when you are already certain about the diagnosis and you need execution leadership immediately.
+In our experience most owner-managed intralogistics vendors do not have a precise view of where their commercial function is falling short or who is available in the market.
+A market map produces that picture and a prioritised plan.
+An interim leader, or a permanent hire, then acts on it.
+Skipping the map only makes sense when you are already certain about the issue and you need execution leadership immediately.

 FAQs

-Usually within four to six weeks of the audit being delivered.
-Long enough for the leadership team to internalise the recommendations and decide which to action.
-Short enough that the audit findings are still live.
+Usually soon after the map is delivered.
+Long enough for the leadership team to absorb the findings and decide which to action, short enough that the picture is still current.

 That is a real outcome.
-Roughly a third of audits we run conclude that the gap is a Sales Director hire, not a fractional CRO engagement.
-We will run the recruitment for the Sales Director if that is the recommendation.
+Often the map shows the gap is a permanent Sales Director or Commercial Director hire, not an interim engagement.
+We will run the recruitment for that permanent leader if that is the recommendation.

 Related Evara services